readium/readium-css/docs/CSS05-reflow_requirements.md

 Few user agent declarations have to use `!important` as well, in order to make sure the EPUB file displays as expected (pagination, page margins, etc.).
 In other words, those overrides are strictly necessary.

-Please make sure to check the “CSS User Setting Recommendations” and “Readium CSS’ Stylesheets Order” to manage overrides as best as possible.
+Please make sure to check the “CSS User Setting Recommendations” and “Stylesheets Order” to manage overrides as best as possible.

 ## Notes